wavecommander/panblog/md/posts/interbrain.md

 % Interbrain
-4 Dec 2022
+5 Dec 2022
 T1

 Your brain is a processing unit that is a part of the Internet.

 Here, I'm not referring to the physical and technical meanings of the word Internet: a network of networks connecting digital computers.
 I mean the Internet in the way that humans experience it, which doesn't have its own word yet.
 Darn!
-[If someone could only come up with a term that captures its ability to send and receive information from anywhere to anywhere nearly instantaneously](https://benboyle.ca/the-case-for-the-teleportal).
+[If only someone could come up with a term that captures its ability to send and receive information from anywhere to anywhere nearly instantaneously](https://benboyle.ca/the-case-for-the-teleportal).
 Any ideas?

 ## The BPU

 In a way, your brain is connected via a bus like a [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit) is connected via [PCIe](https://en.wikipedia.org/wiki/PCI_Express).
-It is a *BPU*: *brain processing unit* or, perhaps, *biological processing unit*.
+It is a *BPU*: *bio**logical** processing unit*.

 Your brain gives and receives information via [Human Interface Devices (HIDs)](https://en.wikipedia.org/wiki/Human_interface_device).
-It gives information to your computer with touchscreens, mice, keyboards, controllers, cameras, microphones, etc., and receives information in the form of light from the display, sound from the speakers (or headphones), and vibration from the haptics device (some may not consider all of these as proper HIDs: I don't care.
-I like the term and I'm rolling with it).
+It gives information to your computer with touchscreens, mice, keyboards, controllers, cameras, microphones, etc., and receives information in the form of light from the display, sound from the speakers (or headphones), and vibration from the haptics device (some may not consider all of these as proper HIDs: I don't care).

-> Note: smartphones are computers too

-The bandwidths of these human interface buses are not well-defined and indeed vary from human to human (not the bandwidth of HID to computer; that is well-defined.
-The bandwidth of brain to computer).
+The bandwidths of these human interface buses are not well-defined and indeed vary from human to human (not the bandwidths of HIDs to computers; those are well-defined.
+The bandwidths of brains to computers).

 Some people, like myself, are slow at reading.
 Some can listen to speech at high speeds.
 Some can pay better attention when they have an audio, visual, and textual presentation, like a captioned video.
 Some people are slow at typing or have difficulty seeing small differences of light.